skip to Main Content

 After your cat has become used to having you touch her mouth, you can begin to introduce a toothbrush and toothpaste.

-Never use your own toothpaste to clean your cat’s teeth – it contains ingredients that would be harmful to your kitty if she swallowed it (which she is almost guaranteed to do).
-In addition, as much as minty fresh breath appeals to us cat parents, our feline friends prefer their own variety of kitty toothpaste, which is available in flavors such as poultry or beef.
+Never use your own toothpaste to clean your cat’s teeth—it contains ingredients that would be harmful to your kitty if she swallowed it (which she is almost guaranteed to do).
+In addition, as much as minty fresh breath appeals to us pet parents, our feline friends prefer their own variety of kitty toothpaste, which is available in flavors such as poultry or beef.

-To start with, you might want to just let your cat lick a small dab of the toothpaste off of your finger.
-If you have a finicky feline on your hands, you may have to try a few flavors before you find one that appeals.
+To start with, let your cat lick a small dab of the toothpaste off your finger.
+If you have a finicky feline on your hands, try a few flavors before you find one that appeals to her.

 Step 3: Introduce a Toothbrush

 Once you have found a toothpaste that works, all that’s left is finding the right toothbrush.
-Here again, it would be a mistake to use the same kind of brush that you use for yourself.
+Obviously, it would be a mistaketo use the same kind of brush that you use for yourself.
 The bristles would be too stiff and could damage your kitty’s delicate gums.

 Another option is a dental gel.
 Most of these can be applied with either your finger or a toothbrush.
-Once it’s applied, you don’t need to brush – it does the hard part for you!
+You can choose whether to do a teeth-and-gum massage for your cat or not—either way, it does the hard part for you!

 Put a small dab of toothpaste on your cleaning tool of choice, and brush the teeth along the gum line.
 Work quickly, and stop before your cat shows signs of irritation.
-The more your cat enjoys this experience, the more likely he will be to allow you to continue brushing his teeth regularly in the future.
+The more your cat enjoys this experience, the more likely she will be to allow you to continue brushing their teeth regularly in the future.

-It may take weeks before your cat will tolerate having all of his teeth cleaned in one sitting, and sometimes, in spite of your best efforts, a cat just can’t get used to having his mouth handled.
-He may react by biting or scratching, or he may show other signs that the experience is just too stressful for him.
+It may take weeks before your cat will tolerate having all of her teeth cleaned in one sitting, and sometimes, in spite of your best efforts, a cat just can’t get used to having her mouth handled.
+She may react by biting or scratching, or she may show other signs that the experience is just too stressful for her.

-The good news is that, even if this is the case with your kitty, you do not have to make the choice between sacrificing his teeth or your fingers.
-There are a few tooth cleaning options that don’t involve putting your fingers anywhere near his mouth.
+The good news is that, even if this is the case with your kitty, you do not have to make the choice between sacrificing her teeth or your fingers.
+We’ve listed a few options to help with your cat’s dental health in this article, like specially-designed chew toys, that don’t involve putting your fingers anywhere near her mouth.

 Healthy Alternatives to Brushing Your Cat’s Teeth